Inoxiamo/copy-deployment/README.md

 - `-n`: Specify the namespace of the deployment.
 - `-d`: Specify the name of the deployment.
 - `-t`: [Optional] Specify the tag of the image of the deployment.
+- `-s`: [Optional] Provide key-value pairs to add to the deployment's secrets in the format `"key1:value1;key2:value2"`.
+The script will decode the existing base64-encoded secret, add or update the provided keys, and re-encode the secret before applying it to the new deployment.

 ## How It Works